parthvaidya/Crusty-Pirate/README.md

 1. For Code, just clone the repository
 2. Open the Zip
 3. Open it in Unreal Engine 5.6
-4. Also, there is a Zip for exe file present to play the Game
+4. Also, there is a Zip for the exe file present to play the Game

 # Controls: